“that you may approve the things that are excellent, that you may be sincere and without offense till the day of Christ,”

 “that you may approve”

-Automobiles need to be tested on a torture track before they are sold to the public.
+Automobiles need to be tested on a torture track before they sell them to the public.
 If a car’s brakes do not meet the test, it is sent back for redesign.
 You do not put a car with faulty brakes on the market.
 Lives are at stake.
-In order to test those brakes, some standard for testing needs to be applied.
-A standard or measure for good brakes is needed.
+To test the brakes, we need a standard for testing needs to be applied.
+A standard or measure for good brakes is required.
 God wants us to test for approval, to have a criterion for whatever comes into our lives.
 That criterion is excellence.

 If we have this criterion, we can resolve the priorities of our life.
-Any problem or alternatives set before us should be measured by this standard.
+This standard should measure any problem or alternatives set before us.
 If we operate by this standard, we should be able to resolve any priority.

 “the things that are excellent”